 A Place I Love

 My snowshoes hang on the wall of my garage awaiting winter’s first deep snowfall.
-Six inches is my minimum for snowshoeing and this winter hasn’t obliged.
-Yet.
+Six inches is my minimum for snowshoeing and most winters accomodate my preferences.

-When it comes, I’m going right out the back door of The Nature Conservancy’s Hauser Nature Center where I work.
+When it happens, I go right out the back door of The Nature Conservancy’s Hauser Nature Center where I work.
 There’s a great trail right behind the building.
 Just past the ballfields, a small wooden sign marks the trailhead for “Cathy’s Trail,” named for a sunshiny volunteer who shared her time and talent with us even when her time was ending due to illness.
 Cathy would love this trail, as I do.
 Snowshoes make it possible to enjoy it year-round.

 First-time snowshoers . . . be aware that although snowshoes make walking in snow easier, it’s not necessarily easy, so don’t plan to go far on your first adventure.
 Second suggestion . . . be ready to peel off layers.
 Consider bringing a small pack for discarded clothing.